alchemisten/schablone-logging/libs/logging/README.md

 ### Parameters
 The `LoggerFactory` object can receive an optional object as a parameter upon initialization.
-The object can have the following optional properties
+The object can have the following optional properties.
 * `environment` string ('production') Type of the environment the application is running on.
 Accepts 'local', 'develop', 'staging' and 'production'.
 * `globalLogOptions` GlobalLogOptions (undefined) An options object containing